Chapter two of Wise Guide 1: Advice for later life - Support and entitlements for over-65s

 Help if you can't pay your rent and service charges

-Be cautious about releasing money tied up in your property
+Should you release money tied up in your home?

 Considering equity release?
 There are usually better ways of raising money, including a bank loan.
-The charity FirstStop (0800 377 70 70, firststopcareadvice.org.uk) can send you A Guide to Releasing Capital from Your Home or phone them for free impartial advice.
+The charity FirstStop (0800 377 70 70, firststopcareadvice.org.uk) can give you free, impartial advice on this.
 Don't do anything without getting advice from your solicitor, an independent financial adviser (IFA) or Citizens Advice.